Self-reported health

 How this measure varies by…

-• Does the proportion of people with disability who report good health vary between Aboriginal and Torres Strait Islander people and non-Indigenous Australians?
+• Does the proportion of people with disability who report good health vary between First Nations people and non-Indigenous Australians?

-The data in the graph and the table below show the proportion of people with disability (aged 15 and over) who reported excellent, very good or good health, compared with people without disability, by Aboriginal and Torres Strait Islander status.
-In 2017–18, 60% of Indigenous Australians with disability reported excellent, very good or good health, compared with 69% of non-Indigenous Australians.
+The data in the graph and the table below show the proportion of people with disability (aged 15 and over) who reported excellent, very good or good health, compared with people without disability, by Indigenous status.
+In 2018–19, 60% of First Nations people with disability reported excellent, very good or good health, as did 68% of non-Indigenous people in 2022.

 More detailed data by age group are shown in the table.

-• Does the proportion of people with disability who report good health vary by sex?
+• Does the proportion of people with disability who report good health vary by gender?

-The data in the graph and the table below show the proportion of people with disability (aged 15 and over) who reported excellent, very good or good health, compared with people without disability, for males and females.
-In 2017–18, 70% of males with disability reported excellent, very good or good health, as did 68% of females.
+The data in the graph and the table below show the proportion of people with disability (aged 15 and over) who reported excellent, very good or good health, compared with people without disability, grouped by gender.
+In 2022, 70% of males with disability reported excellent, very good or good health, as did 67% of females, and 43% of people with disability whose gender was recorded as non-binary (please note that the proportion for the non-binary group has a high margin of error and should be used with caution, and that some categories were not published due to small sample numbers and to protect confidentiality).

 More detailed data by age group are shown in the table.